gogodr/AdverseCleanerExtension/README.md

 It does not even use deep learning.

-And I personally think that anisotropic filtering method like this repo is more effective than training noise-removal neural networks because convolution operations are essentially non-anisotropic.
+And I personally think anisotropic filtering methods like this repo are more effective than training noise-removal neural networks because convolution operations are essentially non-anisotropic.

 In frequency domain, anisotropic methods are usually more “killing”.